 The hydrologic data collection program of the St. Johns River Water Management District collects, processes, manages and disseminates hydrologic and meteorological data that are used for consumptive use permitting, water shortage management, establishment of minimum flows and levels, water supply planning and management, environmental protection and restoration projects, and operation of district flood control facilities.
 The program is staffed and managed by the Bureau of Water Resource Information.

-The bureau operates and maintains more than 2,000 monitoring stations throughout the district and processes data from approximately 350 additional sites collected by county and municipal agencies through mutual agreement or by the U.S. Geological Survey under contract to the district.
-More than 8 million measurements are collected, verified, processed and stored each year.
+The bureau operates and maintains 1,600 monitoring stations throughout the district and processes data from approximately 200 additional sites collected by federal agencies, other districts and local governments, or by the U.S. Geological Survey under contract to the district.
+More than 16 million measurements are collected, verified, processed and stored each year.
 These data are disseminated to district staff and are made available on this page.

 Data is retrieved from several sources, including but not limited to, federal, state, county and municipal agencies and other water management districts.
 In no event will the district or the contributing agencies be liable for any direct, indirect, incidental, special, consequential or other damages, including loss of profit, arising from the use of these data, even if the district has been advised of the possibility of such damages.

 - Daily is the daily mean and is the prior day’s rainfall.
 (Example: rainfall listed on a Tuesday is the rainfall from Monday.)

 - Monthly is a rolling 30-day average through the prior day.